rtomayko/posix-spawn/README.md

     >> child.out
     "42\n"

-Additional options can be used to specify the maximum output size and time of execution before the child process is aborted.
+Additional options can be used to specify the maximum output size (`:max`) and time of execution (`:timeout`) before the child process is aborted.
 See the `POSIX::Spawn::Child` docs for more info.

+#### Partial Results

+`POSIX::Spawn::Child.new` spawns the command immediately when instantiated.
+As a result, if it is interrupted by an exception (either by reaching the maximum output size, the time limit, or another factor), it is not possible to access the `out` or `err` results because the constructor did not complete.

+If you want to get whatever `out` and `err` data was available when the process was interrupted, use the `POSIX::Spawn::Child.build` alternate form to create the child without immediately spawning the process.
+Call `exec!` to run the command at a place where you can catch any exceptions:

+    >> child = POSIX::Spawn::Child.build('git', 'log', :max => 48)
+    >> begin
+    ?>   child.exec!
+    ?> rescue POSIX::Spawn::MaximumOutputExceeded
+    ?>   # note limit was reached
+    ?> end
+    >> child.out
+    "commit fa54abe139fd045bf6dc1cc259c0f4c06a9285bb\n"

 ## STATUS